Pota: Location

 The nearest town is Kanina at a distance of about 18 km.
-It is located around 20 km away from district Mahendergarh.
+It is located around 20 km away from district Mahendergarh and 20 km away from Charkhi dadri.
 It is located around 327 km away from Chandigarh which is the state capital.
 The other major cities are Delhi and a distance of 106 km and Jaipur at about 221 km away.
 The surrounding nearby villages and its distance from Pota are Sehlang, Bagoth, Chriya, Sayana, and Nautana.

 Transport

 It is connected by roads to all parts of the country.
 The nearest railway station is Gudha and Kanina at a distance of about 12 km and 18 km.
 The nearest airport is Indira Gandhi International Airport, Delhi situated at a distance of about 105 km.